elastic/elasticsearch-x-pack-php/README.md

 Using XPack
 -----

-Now that the XPack namspace is installed, we need to inject it into the client library:
+Now that the XPack namspace is installed, we can inject individual XPack plugins that you are interested in using.
+For example, we can inject just the Watcher namespace: